 As the Lead Learner for Literacy, I have overseen the introduction of a reading development programme in KS3 and am now rolling this out in KS2 and KS3 in our feeder middle schools, focusing on identifying key cohorts who are not making expected progress and developing intervention programmes to try and remedy this.
 I have also presented nationally at SSAT conferences on developing whole school literacy practices and policies, including how to raise attainment at English GCSE.
 I am focused on the outcomes for students: using data in order to see what interventions are effective (and which are less so).

 My enthusiasm for my subject inspired my pursuit of a career in teaching.
 Now I am in the privileged position of being able to encourage the same enthusiasm in my students.
 I have been a History Teacher at The King Edward VI School for 18 years, I was an AST for 6 years from 2005-11 and for the last five years I have been a Lead Learner.
-In my role as Lead Learner I have responsibility for developing Teaching and Learning across the school, leading on independent learning and EPQ and running the NQT programme.

 The reason working at KEVI is such a rewarding job is simply the students, their aspirations, outlook and attitude.
 Much as I value this experience I am also motivated to support other students and staff in different contexts.
 This type of outreach work was one of the aspects of my role as an AST which I found especially rewarding as it enabled me to work with a range of teachers across different departments, schools and contexts.